-(7) The extent and diversity of eligible entity types within the applicant's Consortium of regional institutions of higher education, academic health and research institutes and economic development entities located in the Delta Region.
+(6) The extent and diversity of eligible entity types within the applicant's Consortium of regional institutions of higher education, academic health and research institutes, and economic development entities located in the Delta Region.

-The State Offices will review applications to determine if they are eligible for assistance based on requirements in this Notice and other applicable Federal regulations.
-If determined eligible, your application will be scored by a panel of National and State Office employees in accordance with the point allocation specified in this Notice.
-A recommendation will be submitted to the Administrator to fund applications in highest ranking order, subject to availability of funds.
-It is at the Agency's discretion to fund applications with a score of 59 points or less if it is in the best interest of the Federal government.
-If your application is evaluated, but not funded, it will not be carried forward into the next competition.
+The State Offices will review applications to determine if they are eligible for assistance based on requirements in this Notice, and other applicable Federal regulations.
+If determined eligible, your application will be scored by a panel of USDA employees in accordance with the point allocation specified in this Notice.
+The review panel will convene to reach a consensus on the scores for each of the eligible applications.
+The Administrator may choose to award up to 10 Administrator discretionary points based on criterion (e) in section E.1. of this Notice.
+These points will be added to the cumulative score for a total possible score of 110.
+Applications will be funded in highest ranking order until the funding limitation has been reached.
+Applications that cannot be fully funded may be offered partial funding at the Agency's discretion.
+If your application is ranked and not funded, it will not be carried forward into the next competition.

 F. Federal Award Administration Information

 If you are not selected for funding, you will be notified in writing via postal mail and informed of any review and appeal rights.
-See 7 CFR part 11 for USDA National Appeals Division procedures.
-Funding of successfully appealed applications will be limited to available FY 2016 funding.
-You must comply with all applicable statutes, regulations, and notice requirements before the grant will be approved.
+Funding of successfully appealed applications will be limited to available FY 2018 funding.

 Additional requirements that apply to grantees selected for this in program can be found in 2 CFR parts 25, 170, 180, 200, 400, 415, 417, 418, and 421; and 48 CFR 31.2, and successor regulations to these parts.
-In addition, all recipients of Federal financial assistance are required to comply with the Federal Funding Accountability and Transparency Act of 2006, and must report information about sub-awards and executive compensation (see 2 CFR part 170).
-These recipients must also maintain their registration in the SAM database as long as their grants are active.
-These regulations may be obtained at http://www.ecfr.gov.
+All recipients of Federal financial assistance are required to report information about first-tier subawards and executive compensation (see 2 CFR part 170).
+You will be required to have the necessary processes and systems in place to comply with the Federal Funding Accountability and Transparency Act reporting requirements (see 2 CFR 170.200(b), unless you are exempt under 2 CFR 170.110(b)).
+These regulations may be obtained at: http://www.gpoaccess.gov/cfr/index.html.

 The following additional requirements apply to grantees selected for this program: